Austerfield

 In July 2017 we installed our new £120k residential building after months of fund raising and hard work!
 Attaching some refurbished portakabin modules to an existing classroom gave us two new dorms.
 In addition The Jarratt Building encompasses several wet rooms (complete with flushing toilets for those who remember the old ones!), teachers bedrooms and a cosy communal area.
 It has received lots of positive feedback from visitors and given the site a much more modern look!

 We don't believe in standing still and are always looking for ways to improve our facilities.
-Unfortunately the recent pandemic has cut our income to 10% of normal with limited hope of recovery this academic year.
+Unfortunately the recent pandemic cut our income to 10% of normal for more than a year.
 With staff on furlough, volunteers' time was spent tidying and deep cleaning the site in preparation to receive visitors once more.